 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-Many Yakha intermarry with members of the Limbu and Rai tribes because their cultures are all very similar.
+The primary livelihoods of the Yakha are agriculture and animal husbandry.
+Most Yakha can own their own land and raise small herds.
+They grow rice, maize and potatoes.
+They trade some of their crops for goods that they cannot grow in their homeland.
+Families work hard together in their farming efforts.
+Men plow the fields, women plant the seeds, and at harvest time both sexes complete the job.
+During harvest, families will often help one another with the work, especially during busy times.
+They typically live in two-storied houses made of timber, mud and stone and covered with thatched roofs.
+Many Yakha intermarry with members of the Limbu and Rai tribes because their cultures are similar.
 In most marriages, the boy chooses the girl he wishes to marry.
 If her parents agree to it, the wedding can take place regardless of what the girl says.
-As a result of intermixing with other Nepalese groups, many Yakha men and women have adapted somewhat to Nepalese culture, and many are now bilingual, speaking basic Nepali as their second language.
+Because of intermixing with other Nepalese groups, many Yakha men and women have adapted somewhat to Nepalese culture.
+Many Yakha are now bilingual, speaking basic Nepali as their second language.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?